McLaren’s Amazon Documentary Has Aged Extremely Poorly

 Honda Cars: HR-V gets updated style and tech for 2019

-This is what McLaren would have had you believe.
+This is what the documentary would have had you believe.
 That message was clearly echoed in the F1 team’s own rhetoric throughout the 2017 season, during which one of McLaren’s most common (and preposterous) claims was that of having the best chassis on the grid.
 The underlying claim was not exactly subtle, and sometimes explicitly stated: with a better engine, it would be winning races.

 And so the documentary ended with McLaren’s decision to switch to Renault engines.
-This was framed not just with optimism but with almost palpable relief.
+This was framed not just with optimism but almost palpable relief.
 With the 2018 season starting just a month after the episodes premiered on Amazon Prime, you might have been led to believe that McLaren would finally realize its incredible potential and put an end to the statistically darkest period in its long F1 history.

 Buying Used?
 Consider buying certified pre-owned instead